ojitha/ojitha.github.io/_posts/2025-08-03-AWSS3AccessPoints.md

 In essence, AWS Access Points provide a more scalable and granular way to manage access to S3 buckets, especially for large, shared datasets, by moving permissions closer to the application that is using the data.
 An *S3 Access Point is a named network endpoint attached to an S3 bucket*.
 Each access point can have up to 10,000 access points per bucket, with distinct permissions and network controls.

 A VPC endpoint is a feature of Amazon Virtual Private Cloud (VPC) that allows you to privately connect your VPC to supported AWS services, as well as services hosted by other AWS customers (via AWS PrivateLink).
-The key benefit is that traffic between your VPC and the AWS service does not leave the Amazon network, which offers enhanced security, compliance, and performance.1
+The key benefit is that traffic between your VPC and the AWS service does not leave the Amazon network, which offers enhanced security, compliance, and performance.

-Here's a breakdown of the core concepts and types of VPC endpoints:

 ## The Problem VPC Endpoints Solve

-By default, instances in a private subnet need a route to the internet to access public AWS services like Amazon S3, typically through a NAT Gateway and an Internet Gateway.
-This means the traffic leaves your private network and travels over the public internet, which can introduce security risks and latency.
+By default, instances in a <u>private subnet</u> need a route to the internet to access public AWS services like Amazon S3, typically through a *NAT Gateway* and an *Internet Gateway*.
+This means the **traffic leaves your private network and travels over the public internet**{:rtxt}, which can introduce <span>security risks and latency</span>{:rtxt}.

-A VPC endpoint provides a direct, private connection, eliminating the need for an Internet Gateway, NAT device, or VPN connection.2
+A <u>VPC endpoint</u> provides a **direct, private connection, eliminating the need for an Internet Gateway, NAT device, or VPN connection**{:gtxt}.

 ## Types of VPC Endpoints